OOI-RCA-APL/ceres/docs/cli.md

 ## Database Management

-### `ceres database init`
+### `ceres database migrate`

-Create database tables and indexes.
-Shows the pending DDL statements and prompts for confirmation before executing.
+Apply pending schema migrations, including the initial creation of tables and indexes on an empty database.
+Shows the pending migrations and prompts for confirmation before applying them.

+### `ceres database migrations`

+Show every known migration alongside its applied or pending status.

 ### `ceres database ddl`

-Print the DDL statements that `init` would execute, without running them.
+Print the DDL statements for the current schema, without running them.

 ### `ceres database shell`